vortexmakes/rkh-examples/blinky.cmake/README.md

 # Blinky application with RKH framework built by CMake

 ## Overview
-The goal of Blinky application is to explain how to represent a "flat" state machine, how to use the timer services, and how to analyze the state machine behaviour by means of the RKH's trace facility.
-This application is the 'hello world' of RKH programming.
+The __Blinky__ application is a very simple but self-explanatory example to explain how to represent a "flat" state machine, how to use time events, and how to analyze a state machine behaviour by means of the RKH's trace facility.
+This application could be thought as the _hello world_ program of a traditional programming language.

-The behavior of Blinky is defined by a simple statechart that looks as follows.
+The behavior of __Blinky__ is defined by the following state diagram.
 ![Blinky state machine](images/state-machine.png)

 ## This tutorial contains:
 [1\.
 Description](#1-description)

 [2\.
 What RKH is?](#2-what-rkh-is)